-To begin behind the wheel training, Teens must have a valid instructional permit issued by the Secretary of State.
+Teenagers in Illinois ages 15-17 must be enrolled in an approved Drivers Education Class in order to receive a valid Instructional Permit issued by the Secretary of State.
 Permits are obtained by passing a written exam at the SOS facility and paying a $20 fee.
-Study here

 More info on State Instruction Permit Requirements